gautamshah01/Academic-Performance-Tracker-GUI-for-Student-Details-and-Percentage-Calculation/README.md

 📚 Student Academics Performance Tracker System

 Welcome to the Student Marks Management System!
-This Python application, using Tkinter for the graphical interface and SQLite for data storage, is your all-in-one solution for managing student marks and academic details. 🚀
+This Python application is made using Tkinter for the graphical interface and SQLite3 for data storage.It is your all-in-one solution for managing student marks and academic details.

 🌟 Features-